FrontEndProfile/dev-to-do/README.md

 6.  **No Setup Required:** Being a web-based application, there's no need for complex setup or installation.
 Just open and start using.
 7.  **Open Source:** The open-source nature means you can customize it to your needs and contribute to its improvement.

-By using DevTaskMaster Pro, you're not just organizing tasks – you're optimizing your development process, improving time management, and ultimately boosting your productivity as a developer.
+By using Task Manager, you're not just organizing tasks – you're optimizing your development process, improving time management, and ultimately boosting your productivity as a developer.